MARKETING • CREATIVE • DIGITAL

 If an employee comes to you with an idea or concern, try to make time and give your full attention to the issue.

 4. Be a motivator.

-Encourage employees to work hard and give them good reason to work hard.
+Encourage employees to work hard and give them good reasons to work hard.

 5. Be a leader, not just a manager.

-Provide a clear direction and goal for your team, show them how to achieve success in your organization.
+Provide a clear direction and goals for your team, and show them how to succeed in your organization.